calraijintaiko/caltaiko/GETTING_STARTED.md

 ## General Layout

 All rails apps come with a very set, pre-defined setup.
-Generally you'll find some combination of the following:
+Here I'll go over what you'll find for this app specifically, but generally you'll find some combination of the same:

 + `app` is where most of the work will be happening: here are all the views, models, and controllers, as well as assets such as images, javascript, and styling files.
 + `bin` has the scripts used to start and run the app; you can safely ignore it.